 #2: Luc Robitaille

-First in team goals with 557 and second in points (1,154), Luc Robitaille is among the most popular all-time Kings players and remains with the organization today.
+First in team goals with 557 and third in points (1,154), Luc Robitaille is among the most popular all-time Kings players and remains with the organization today.
 Despite being a sub-par skater, Robitaille is one of the most natural goal scorers of all time and still sits in the top 15 goal scorers in league history.
-He topped 30 goals a remarkable twelve times, reaching 63 in 1992-93.
+He topped 30 goals a remarkable 12 times, reaching 63 in 1992-93.
 A Kings legend through and through, he became the team president in 2007-08 and led the team through their most successful period.

 #1: Marcel Dionne

 Sure, the Kings have had more than their share of bad trades, but man, this one practically balances the scales all by itself.
 The Kings traded Terry Harper, Dan Maloney and a second-round pick for Marcel Dionne, who went on to play nearly 12 full seasons in L.A., amassing 550 goals and 1,307 points in 921 games.
-Just 5-foot-8 and 185-pounds during his playing days, he nevertheless triggered the Triple Crown Line and routinely finished with 40+ goals and 100+ points, leading the league with 137 points in 1979-80.
+Just 5-foot-8 and 185 pounds during his playing days, he nevertheless triggered the Triple Crown Line and routinely finished with 40+ goals and 100+ points, leading the league with 137 points in 1979-80.

 Dionne got to play in preciously few playoff games, but managed 21 goals and 45 points in 49 of them, all but six with the Kings.
 It will be difficult for anyone to surpass Dionne atop the Kings mountain, with a late explosion in production from Kopitar being the only way I see someone doing it anytime soon.